gcrich/mcmcTOFfitting/README.md

 An effort will be made to have this project somewhat interpretable by others and perhaps suitable as a template for carrying out similar analyses in different experimental configurations.

+In the absence of time to spend making this nicely packaged, it will for the time being rely on having its base directory included in PYTHONPATH.